pablomatiasgomez/utn.ba-helper/README.md

 <p align="center"><a href="https://chromewebstore.google.com/detail/utnba-helper-ex-siga-help/jdgdheoeghamkhfppapjchbojhehimpe"><img src="https://img.shields.io/chrome-web-store/v/jdgdheoeghamkhfppapjchbojhehimpe.svg" alt="install"></a></p>
 <p align="center"><img src="https://github.com/pablomatiasgomez/utn.ba-helper/raw/master/images/icons/icon128.png" alt="logo"></p>

-UTN.BA Helper is an extension (currently available for Chrome) that helps the usage of the UTN.BA web pages.
+UTN.BA Helper is a Chrome extension that makes navigating and using the UTN.BA - FRBA website easier.

 Features description of this extension are written in Spanish as the target users are from Argentina.